Egg (chair)

-The Egg is a chair designed by Arne Jacobsen in 1959 for the Radisson SAS hotel in Copenhagen, Denmark.
+The Egg is a chair designed by Arne Jacobsen in 1959 for the SAS Royal Hotel hotel in Copenhagen, Denmark.
 It is manufactured by Republic of Fritz Hansen.

 Design

 The Egg was designed in a typical Jacobsen style, using state-of-the-art material.

 It is believed to be inspired by Eero Saarinen's "Womb chair", from which it borrows some traits.

-Related to the Egg is the Swan chair and, to some degree, many of Jacobsen's plywood chairs such as "7", the Ant, the Cigar, the Grand Prix-chair, the Pot, the Drop and the Giraffe.
+Related to the Egg is the Swan chair and, to some degree, many of Jacobsen's plywood chairs, such as "7", the Ant, the Cigar, the Grand Prix-chair, the Pot, the Drop, and the Giraffe.

 The Egg (like the Swan) was also designed as a couch.
 While the Swan couch is still in production, only a handful of Egg couches have ever been made.
 A few were made for the Radisson Hotel, and a few years back, some were made as a "special edition" couch.
-The price was quite high—about 400,000 DKK, the equivalent of roughly US$75,000.
+The price was relatively high—about 400,000 DKK, the equivalent of roughly US$75,000.

-The reason for the limited production of the Egg couch, besides the wish for exclusivity, is the difficulty involved in making it, plus a design flaw: the couch is too big to be covered by two entire cow-hides, which is only just possible with the Egg-chair.
+The reason for the limited production of the Egg couch, besides the desire for exclusivity, is the difficulty involved in making it, as well as a design flaw: the couch is too large to be covered by two entire cowhides, which is only just possible with the Egg chair.
 This leaves a very visible stitching down the middle of the couch.
-This problem can, however, be solved by making the upholstery in fabric rather than leather.
+This problem can, however, be solved by using fabric instead of leather for the upholstery.